tetenc555/Opencore-ThinkPad-T480/README.md

 After the install media was created, we need to make the USB drive bootable.

+### Updating Thunderbolt Firmware
+To have thunderbolt fully working on macOS, you need to make sure you have FW23 (latest).
+To do that, right click on Thunderbolt Control Center in system tray and, in the About section, check the FW.
+You should update cause Lenovo also [fixes a serious problem](https://www.notebookcheck.net/ThinkPad-Thunderbolt-3-failure-What-s-happening-why-it-s-happening-and-how-to-fix-it.451207.0.html) on this new FW.
+You can either do the update via Lenovo Vantage or following [these instructions](https://github.com/pierpaolodimarzo/ThinkPad-T480/issues/9)
+Thanks pierpaolodimarzo for the help on making thunderbolt work on this machine! - Becca

 ### Configure and install OpenCore
 Download the EFI folder from this repo, you will find the latest files under the release tab or just download the repo as it is.
 Move the folder to the root of your pendrive (e.g. J:\) and rename the folder to ```EFI```.